What is Interlibrary Loan?

 What costs are involved?

-Homer Public Library Interlibrary Services attempts to borrow materials as economically as possible and is usually able to provide ILL service for the cost of mailing.
-The charge is $2.00 for books and $4.00 for audiovisual (A/V) materials and all other items that require Priority shipping.
+Homer Public Library Interlibrary Services attempts to borrow materials as economically as possible and is usually able to provide ILL service for a minimal charge to defray the cost of mailing.
+The charge is $5.00 for books and $6.00 for audiovisual (A/V) materials and all other items that require Priority shipping.
 Unusually heavy items or multi-volume sets will be charged actual postage costs.
 HPL fees for books and A/V materials must be paid at the time of pick-up.
 Photocopies may be forwarded to you electronically via email at no charge.
-However, if printing is needed, there is a $0.15 per page fee, payable at the time of receipt.
+However, if printing is needed, there is a $0.25 per page fee, payable at the time of receipt.

 If you do not retrieve your materials, your library card will be charged.
 We will not cover the cost of lost or damaged materials, rush fees, special service fees, or repair/replacement costs.
 If your item is only available from libraries that charge additional fees, we will contact you before ordering.

-How do I submit a request for a book, audiobook or video?
+How do I submit a request for materials?

 ILL requests will not be accepted via email or over the telephone.